smalam119/PubNub-Push-Notification-V4/README.md

     }
 ```

-4. FcmListenerService: Mainly responsible for receiving the message from FCM server.
+3. FcmListenerService: Mainly responsible for receiving the message from FCM server.
 It has a onMessageReceived method which gets the message and upon receiving createa a notification to alert the user.

-5.MyInstanceIDListenerService: Basically responsible start the registration service when token needs to be refreshed.
+4. MyInstanceIDListenerService: Basically responsible start the registration service when token needs to be refreshed.